nicoleli04/lab-report-3/lab3.md

 We can see that `grep -r "truth"` searched through all the files in the technical directory and showed all the lines in the files that contains "truth".

-Another example of `grep -r' working is when I typed in `grep -r "hummingbirds"`.
+Another example of `grep -r` working is when I typed in `grep -r "hummingbirds"`.
 It should search for the word "hummingbirds" recursively in the current directoy.

 ![Image](Screenshot 2023-05-08 173750.png)